oegedijk/explainerdashboard/docs/source/deployment.rst

 in order to run shell instructions after the build phase:
 `https://github.com/niteoweb/heroku-buildpack-shell.git <https://github.com/niteoweb/heroku-buildpack-shell.git>`_
-You can add buildpacks through the "settings" page of your heroku project on `heroku.com <heroku.com>`_:
+You can add buildpacks through the "settings" page of your heroku project on `heroku.com <heroku.com>`_ (also make sure you have the python buildpack installed as well if it has not been automatically added by heroku):

 .. image:: screenshots/heroku_buildpack.png

-Then create a directory ``.heroku`` inside your repo with a file ``run.sh`` with the instructions to uninstall xgboost: ``pip uninstall -y xgboost``.
-This script will then be run at the end of your build process, ensuring that ``xgboost`` will be uninstalled before the deployment is compressed to a slug.
+Then create a directory ``.heroku`` inside your repo with a file ``run.sh`` with the instructions to uninstall xgboost: ``pip uninstall -y xgboost pyspark``.
+This script will then be run at the end of your build process, ensuring that ``xgboost`` and ``pyspark`` will be uninstalled before the deployment is compressed to a slug.

 However ``dtreeviz`` will still try to import ``xgboost`` so you need to mock the ``xgboost`` library by adding the following code before you import